SQream/sqream_docs/operational_guides/query_split.rst

 	)
 	   -- A false_filter example: 1=2

-Defining the @@setresult operator to split the original query using an INTEGER, BIGINT, DATE, or DATETIME column with min and max variables.
+Defining the @@setresult operator to split the original query using an INTEGER, BIGINT, DATE, DATETIME or DATETIME2 column with min and max variables.
 If the column you're splitting by is used in a WHERE clause in the original query, use a WHERE clause when setting the SetResult operator as well.
 The name you alias in the @@SetResult section is the name you reference in the @@SplitQueryBy... section.
 For example, aliasing as minMax allows you to reference it as minMax[0].min.
 The @@SetResult operator has a single-row limitation; an error is thrown for 0 or more than 1 row to prevent a huge memory buffer.

 .. code-block:: sql